 Can the shoulder blade (scapula) retract (pull back) without compensations in the spine?
 Use this test to assess.

 Having excellent thoracic extension will set the athlete’s upper back into a good position to press out of.
 To test thoracic spine rotation/extension mobility, begin sitting on knees with your butt on your heels.
 Place one forearm on the ground and the other behind your back.
 Rotate towards the up hand.
 50 degrees of rotation should be available in each direction.
 We measure that angle by assessing the shoulders relative to the ground.

 The Bear Roll exercise shown above is a great way to stretch this prior to bench pressing.
 But if your thoracic spine is stiff as a brick wall, I’d suggest checking out my THORACIC MOBILITY OVERHAUL program for a month-long, guided plan to get that upper back moving!

 Probably the least considered area of mobility for the bench press is hip extension.
 But being able to get your feet properly set for the bench press is crucial to success (see this great video).

-To test hip extension, we use the Thomas Test described in this post.
+To test hip extension, we use the Thomas Test described in this video.

 Other Mobility Considerations